-Recipe for Soft Homemade Flat Bread is worth the effort.
-Keep them stored in the freezer for weeks of sandwiches on preservative free bread. hummus dipping, and last minute flat bread pizzas.
+An Easy Flatbread recipe is worth the effort.
+Make a large batch and keep them stored in the freezer for weeks of sandwiches on preservative-free bread, hummus dipping, and last minute flatbread pizzas.

 I make a lot of hummus which means I need a healthy supply of carrots, celery, and pita bread on hand.

 Carrots and celery are two of the many staples I keep on hand, but pita bread, not so much.